cnobile2012/bahai-calendar/docs/source/usage.rst

 and the long or short form Badí' dates along with conversion methods between Badí' and Gregorian dates.
 There is also a conversion method to convert a ``POSIX`` timestamp to a Badí' date.
-The **BahaiCalendar** class supers the **BaseCalendar** class.
+The **BahaiCalendar** class supers the **BaseCalendar** and **Coefficients** classes.
 Internally fractions of days are a fraction on the day.
 These fractions can be converted to hours, minutes, seconds, and microseconds.

 -------------------------
 gregorian_calendar module